Joint Routing, Resource Allocation, and Energy Optimization for Integrated Access and Backhaul with Open RAN: Performance evaluation setup

 \section{Performance evaluation setup}

 We evaluate our approaches using publicly available traffic data from Milan, Italy, which include two months of network operator measurements \cite{barlacchi2015multi}.
 We select two representative areas for evaluation from this dataset: a highly dynamic urban area surrounding a major train station and an area of 0.092 km$^2$ in the center of Milan.
+This dataset is used exclusively to derive the normalized temporal load shape capturing human activity rhythms such as commuting patterns and business hours, while all link capacities, SINR values, and energy consumption are computed using the 3GPP 38.901 channel model at 3.6 GHz (FR1) and 7 GHz (FR3) with current 5G NR parameters (Table~\ref{tab:parameters}).

 We now discuss the techniques used to synthetically generate the set of measurement graphs $\pazocal G = (\pazocal V, \pazocal E)$, needed to evaluate the feasibility and effectiveness of our optimization model.
 We employ the same techniques that we use in our previous work for \gls{iab}-node placement and data-driven time-varying UE density model \cite{gemmi2023joint}.
 However, for completeness, we describe both of them in this paper.